Addiction, Treatment and Recovery

 The announcement was made by the Chair of the Center’s Board of Directors, Dr. Mary Pattiz, who said, “This is another important milestone in the Center’s commitment to provide access to quality care to as many people as possible.
 It seems appropriate that the person admitted as our 100,000th patient is a woman, given Betty Ford’s insistence 30-plus years ago that half our treatment beds be reserved for women.”

-The Center’s president and Chief Executive Officer, John Schwarzlose, paid tribute to the Center’s 240 staff members.
+The Center’s CEO Emeritus, John Schwarzlose, paid tribute to the Center’s 240 staff members.
 “We have very little turnover in our staff,” he said.
 “That’s highly unusual in the addiction treatment field.
 Our staff represents the best of the best.
 They are uniquely qualified to work with patients who have this chronic, complex biological and psychological illness.”

 The Betty Ford Center continues to focus on alcoholism and other drug addiction as a disease which requires a multidisciplinary approach to treatment.